-Low glycemic diets are not always low carb diets like the Atkins or the very popular Ketogenic diet.
-Low glycemic diets basically control the amount of sugar that gets absorbed into the blood stream.
-And this type of diet does not restrict too many simple or complex carbohydrates.
+Low glycemic diets can be low carb diets like the Atkins or the very popular Ketogenic diet.
+Low glycemic diets basically control the amount of sugar that gets absorbed into your bloodstream.
+However, this type of diet does not have to restrict most simple or complex carbohydrates.

 You can still have that nutritious glass of raw milk, a crunchy raw apple, and eat starches like potatoes or noodles as long as they fall into the low glycemic range of 55 and under.

-Low glycemic diets include a lot more food choices than restricted low carb diets which means that you can enjoy an authentic Asian noodle dish or an Italian pasta dish from time to time.
+Low glycemic diets can include a lot more food choices than restricted low carb diets which means that you can enjoy an authentic Asian noodle dish or an Italian pasta dish from time to time.

 Soba Noodles (46 Glycemic Index Score)